frederic-perez/AmE-dictionary/data/dictionary.md

 __overtures__ _n_
 __overturn__ _v_ (overturning) _It is part and parcel of overturning obstacles._
 __overview__ _n_ A general review or summary of something.
-__overweening__ _adj_ :three: /oh-ver-WEE-ning/ To describe someone as _overweening_ is to say that they are arrogant and unduly proud. _Overweening_ also disapprovingly describes qualities or desires, such as greed or ambition, that are seen as excessive. _An overweening pride._
+__overweening__ _adj_ :four: /oh-ver-WEE-ning/ To describe someone as _overweening_ is to say that they are arrogant and unduly proud. _Overweening_ also disapprovingly describes qualities or desires, such as greed or ambition, that are seen as excessive. _An overweening pride._
 __overwhelm__ _v_ /oh-ver-WELM/
 __overwrought__ _adj_ :four::hammer: _Overwrought adults_ _Overwrought minds turned to magic and the supernatural._
 __overzealous__ _adj_ :two::hammer: